CipherSecurityLab/CipherMQ/README.md

 The following diagrams, located in `docs/diagrams`, illustrate CipherMQ's architecture and mTLS flow:
 - **[Sequence Diagram](docs/diagrams/Sequence_diagram.png)**: Shows the end-to-end message flow, including mTLS handshakes, public key registration, and hybrid encryption.
 - **[Activity Diagram](docs/diagrams/Activity_Diagram.png)**: Details the operational flow, including mTLS connection setup, key registration, and message processing.
+- **[Component Diagram](docs/diagrams/Component_Diagram.png)**: Maps the server's internal modules, the Sender and Receiver clients, and PostgreSQL, and how they connect.
+- **[ER Diagram](docs/diagrams/ER_Diagram.png)**: Documents the `message_metadata` and `public_keys` PostgreSQL tables and their columns.
+- **[Deployment Diagram](docs/diagrams/Deployment_Diagram.png)**: Shows where certificates and keys live, which ports are used, and the trust boundaries between hosts.
 - **[Hybrid Cryptography Diagrams](https://ciphermq.com/docs/index.php/ciphermq-hybrid-cryptography-diagrams/)**: You can see more detailed and visualized diagrams regarding CipherMQ here.
 - **[CipherMQ Full Key Exchange Process](https://ciphermq.com/docs/index.php/ciphermq-full-key-exchange-process/)**: You can see an animated version of key exchange process in the world of CipherMQ here.
-- **[CipherMQ Secure Raft Cluster](https://ciphermq.com/docs/index.php/ciphermq-secure-raft-cluster/)**: An animated demonstration of the Raft consensus algorithm running securely within a CipherMQ cluster — showing leader election, replication, failover, and recovery in a fully end-to-end encrypted environment.
+- **[CipherMQ Secure Raft Cluster](https://ciphermq.com/docs/index.php/ciphermq-secure-raft-cluster/)**: An animated demonstration of the Raft consensus algorithm running securely within a CipherMQ cluster showing leader election, replication, failover, and recovery in a fully end-to-end encrypted environment.

 ## Future Improvements